 - 1 cup lentils rinsed and drained

-- 6 cups broth vegetable or chicken broth or stock - see notes.
+- 6 cups vegetable broth Can use chicken broth or stock (if you prefer).
+See notes.

 - 1 teaspoon balsamic vinegar